Kotlin/kotlinx.serialization/docs-website/topics/create-custom-serializers.md

 ```
 {kotlin-runnable="true"}

-## Create a custom composite serializer
+### Create a custom composite serializer

 You can use composite serializers to represent complex data structures, such as classes with multiple properties.

-Compared to using a [surrogate class](#serialize-classes-with-a-surrogate-class), creating a custom composite serializer lets you serialize the original object directly without an additional conversion step, which can improve performance.
+Compared to using a [surrogate class](#serialize-classes-with-a-surrogate-class), a custom composite serializer lets you define the serialized structure of the original class directly without an additional conversion step.
+This can also improve performance in some cases.

 To create a custom composite serializer: